The Song of Iowa: History

 "The Song of Iowa" was written by Major S. H. M. Byers.
 Byers fought for the Union in the American Civil War but was captured by the Confederacy in 1863.
 Whilst in jail in Libby Prison in Richmond, Virginia, he was inspired to write "The Song of Iowa" after hearing the Confederate bands playing "Maryland, My Maryland" (also set to "O Tannenbaum") outside his prison cell.
 He wrote the lyrics and upon his release, asked a French opera singer at Foster Opera House in Des Moines, Iowa, to perform it for the first time.
 The song was well received by the audience who requested constant encores of it.
 In order to foster state pride, Byers ran a contest in 1902 for teachers wherein the teacher who taught "The Song of Iowa" to the most students who could recite it by heart, would receive a gold watch.
 As a result of the contest, approximately 250,000 students had learned the song by heart and every school in the state had been singing it.
 A total of 500,000 copies of the song had been sold by October 1902.

 In 1911, the Iowa State Legislature officially designated "The Song of Iowa" as Iowa's state song.
 The song would be performed at ceremonial events in the state, usually immediately after the American national anthem "The Star-Spangled Banner".

 Modern criticism

 In the 21st century, criticism started to grow about "The Song of Iowa" and occasional petitions to change it as Iowa's official state song were made.
-Most criticisms were based upon Iowa's state song sharing the same tune as Maryland's.
-In 2015, the Washington Post suggested Iowa change their state song.
+Most criticisms were based upon Iowa's state song sharing the same tune as that of Maryland's.
+In 2015, the Washington Post, in a whimsical article, suggested that Iowa, along with every state in the Union, should change their state song.